 Dr. Pinto concedes that the elf can be a great thing for families with some tweaks to the story.
 “The fact is, I think the elf is super cute and very interesting as a retro aesthetic,” she says.
 “My criticism is about the official rules of the toy.
 Parents need to be able to do what they need to do, and I don’t want to criticize that.
 My work is to get people to think about what they’re doing and make an informed decision,” she says.
 “Parents are creative, so instead of the elf just being up to silly hijinks, they could let the elf be an entree to any conversation they want their children to be talking and thinking about.”

-Christie Pham used this tactic with her daughter.
+Christie Pham used this tactic with her then-4-year-old daughter.
 “Our elf Sprinkle is getting his eyes examined.
-Our 4.5 year old daughter has been wearing glasses since 6 months of age and she flipped out when she saw Sprinkle trying on his glasses.
+Our daughter has been wearing glasses since 6 months of age and she flipped out when she saw Sprinkle trying on his glasses.
 This morning the elf left the eye doctor Barbies for her to play with, and she has been trying on glasses and patching the little Barbie's eyes all day long!”

 Lexie Van Winkle’s young daughters have a new baby brother in the house, so their elf demonstrates ways to help with the baby: